 It’s easy to focus on the outrageous things that others do.
 It’s easy to clamor that this intolerable situation must come to an end now.
 For to say this requires little or nothing from us–our demand is that others do something about it, that others mobilize and take action, that others be set straight.

 The Lord is not encouraging self-mutilation here.
 He is rather calling for aggressive action, even action that hurts.
 Of course, our hands, feet, and eyes are just bodily organs.
 Of themselves, they can’t cause us to sin.
-But some places that our feet take us, some things we do with our hands, some things we focus our eyes upon damage our relationship with God.
-Going to a particular club may not be in itself sinful, but for me, it may be a near occasion of sin.
+But some places that our feet take us, some things we do with our hands, some things seen by our eyes can damage our relationship with God.
+Going to a particular club may not be in itself sinful.
+But what if every time I go there I happen to get myself in trouble?
 Every person is a child of God.
-But hanging around with certain children of God may present an occasion of sin to me.
+But hanging around with certain children of God may present me with a near occasion of sin.

 We tend to try to manage it.
 “I’ll keep my cable subscription, but just not watch that channel.”
 “I’ll keep surfing the web, but just won’t visit that site.”
 “I’ll go the club, but stop after two drinks.”